ptra31/ptra31.github.io/README.md

-This is Kha Vo's blog source code.
-The blog link is voanhkha.github.io.
+This is Phuong Tra's blog source code.
+The blog link is ptra31.github.io.